PnS2019/pns2019.github.com/session_05.md

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1p7McfxQdXSD32KO3jPFigejiiTQjKivp)

-The corner detection is easy to implement and useful if you have a picture that has a static resolution.
+Corner detection is easy to implement and useful if you have a picture that has a static resolution.
 And it is obvious that this process is _rotation invariant_.
-However, when you scale the image via interpolation or simply taking a picture in a closer distance, this result of the method may change dramatically because the corner in the original image may become flat in the new image.
+However, when you scale the image via interpolation or simply by taking a picture at a closer distance, the result may change dramatically because the corner in the original image may become flat in the new image.

 A solution to find _scale invariant_ features in an image is SIFT (scale-invariant feature transform).
 This algorithm is proposed by D. Lowe in a seminal paper _Distinctive Image Features from Scale-Invariant Keypoints_.
 We encourage that everyone should read this paper so that you can get a better understanding.
-We are not going to present the details of the algorithm here because the material is out of the scope.
+We are not going to present the details of the algorithm here because the material is out of the scope of this module.

 SIFT is a strong method for extracting features because the keypoints are generally robust against different rotations, scales and even lighting conditions (within a reasonable range).
-We can then use these keypoints as the landmarks so that we can suddenly do feature matching, image stitching, gesture recognition, video tracking easily.
+We can then use these keypoints as the landmarks so that we can easily do feature matching, image stitching, gesture recognition and video tracking.

 Once the keypoints are identified, we can then compute the _descriptor_ - a vector that describes the surrounding region of the keypoint.
 First, we take a `16x16` neighborhood around the keypoint.
 Second, this `16x16` region is divided into 16 sub-blocks of `4x4` size.
-Third, For each sub-block, 8-bin orientation histogram is created.
+Third, For each sub-block, an 8-bin orientation histogram is created.
 So a total of `16x8=128` bin values are available.
 This 128-values vector is then the descriptor of the keypoint.

-A OpenCV example is as follows:
+An OpenCV example is as follows:

 ```python
 import cv2